Special Section: The Common Core Dissenters:

 The Revenge of K-12: How Common Core and the new SAT lower college standards in the U.S., Pioneer Institute report (Richard P. Phelps & R. James Milgram), September 2014.

 ANNOUNCING: Barry Garelick is featured on a Heartland Institute podcast, discussing "The Math Wars from a Teacher's Eyes".
+See also his article series there:

 SEE: Nonpartisan Education Review Board member Elizabeth Carson on EdCast (with Professors Fred Greenleaf and Sylvain Cappell, Courant Institute of Mathematical Sciences, NYU.), TOPIC: Math Education Reform: Does It Add Up?